TJ-CSCCG/tongji-undergrad-thesis/README-EN.md

 The steps to install fonts are as follows:

-1. In our warehouse root directory, we have attached four font files from Adobe (`AdobeFangsongStd-Regular.otf`, `AdobeKaitiStd-Regular.otf`, `AdobeHeitiStd-Regular.otf`, `AdobeSongStd-Light.otf`).
+1. In our repository root directory, we have attached four font files from Adobe (`AdobeFangsongStd-Regular.otf`, `AdobeKaitiStd-Regular.otf`, `AdobeHeitiStd-Regular.otf`, `AdobeSongStd-Light.otf`).
 If you use our template directly on Overleaf, you don't need to install it, but it should be noted that the compilation speed may be slightly slower.
 Therefore, we recommend that you compile locally.
 2. If you use LaTeX on Windows, macOS or Linux, you need to install these four font files manually.
 Once installed, you are ready to compile.

+Note the support for the following compilation methods:

+* If you are using Overleaf, only compiling with LuaLaTeX is supported.
+* If you compile locally on Windows, macOS or Linux, you can choose to use XeLaTeX or LuaLaTeX.

-3. You can check the specific effect in Section 1.2.1 "Testing Rare Words" of the template document.
+You can see the specific effect in Section 1.2.1 "Testing Rare Words" of the template document.

 With the steps above, you will be able to use Adobe font sets and render documents correctly.